 Adding to the SteelSeries Arctis Nova Pro's appeal, particularly for a game like Siege, is its ability to provide 360-degree spatial audio to ensure every critical step, reload, or vocal cue is heard and capitalized on to your advantage.
 Plus, the device comes with a mixer to customize the audio and EQ output to whatever feels best when in the heat of a siege.

-Why we chose the Razer BlackShark V2 X
+Why we chose the RIG 400 GEN 2

-The Arctis Nova Pro is a very powerful headset, but it is also quite a pricey one.
-For some, something more budget-friendly will suffice for Siege gameplay, which is exactly where Razer's BlackShark V2 X comes in.
+The Arctis Nova Pro is a very powerful headset, but it is also quite a bit of an investment.
+For some, something more budget-friendly, the RIG 400 GEN 2 is a top contender.

 Why we chose the HyperX Cloud III